-Uncertainty surrounding the future of the Terrorism Risk Insurance Program Reauthorization Act is expected to put significant pressure on employers’ workers’ compensation programs as TRIPRA’s 2020 expiration date approaches.
+Uncertainty surrounding the future of the Terrorism Risk Insurance Program Reauthorization Act is expected to cause significant pressure to employers as TRIPRA’s expiration date approaches.

 TRIPRA, which was renewed for the third time in 2015, extended the original Terrorism Risk Insurance Act (TRIA) that was passed in 2002 to maintain stability in the insurance market following the attacks of September 11, 2001.
-But TRIPRA is set to expire on December 31, 2020.
-And although a draft bill to extend TRIPRA through 2027 has been approved by the House of Representatives and the Senate Banking Committee passed its own bill to reauthorize the Terrorism Risk Insurance Program, the fate of the federal backstop — and the timetable for its potential renewal — remain unclear as of this writing.
+But the federal terrorism insurance backstop is set to expire on December 31, 2020.
+And as of this writing, there is still a lack of clarity surrounding the timetable for its renewal, which could present challenges for insureds.
+While there has been talk about the possibility of a draft bill before the end of the year, and hearings have already commenced, historically an extension or reauthorization has only been addressed by Congress close to the expiration date.

 The issue of employee aggregation — an insurer’s cumulative insured employee concentration in a particular geographic area — is of particular importance and affects any business with a large number of employees in a single location or campus.
 Hotels, hospitals, financial institutions, higher education entities, professional services firms, defense contractors, and nuclear power companies often face this challenge.

-Before 9/11, insurers monitored workers’ compensation aggregations to determine the potential impact of an earthquake on their book of business.
-After the terrorist attacks, however, workers’ compensation insurers and reinsurers shifted their focus on employee concentration in areas that were considered high-risk terrorism targets.
+Before the September 11, 2001, attacks, insurers monitored workers’ compensation aggregations to determine the potential impact of an earthquake on their book of business.
+However, after the terrorist attacks, workers’ compensation insurers and reinsurers shifted their focus on employee concentration in large cities that were considered high-risk terrorism targets.
 Insurers remain focused on this issue, using increasingly sophisticated modeling tools to produce detailed worst-case loss scenarios.
 These include modeled losses so large that they would prompt insurers to reconsider writing specific risks without the federal backstop provided by TRIPRA.

 Due to their state-regulated and statutory nature, workers’ compensation policies differ from other commercial insurance policies.
 They do not include policy limits or limitations or exclusions for terrorism losses, so potential insurer exposure to large workers’ compensation incidents is unlimited.
 However, insurers can reduce their aggregate terrorism exposure by limiting the amount of capacity they deploy in certain geographical areas.

 For policies effective on or after January 1, 2020, insurers are underwriting workers’ compensation policies that contemplate coverage without the potential financial protections provided by the federal backstop.
-This presents challenges for some buyers and could lead to increased rates and premiums if uncertainty surrounding TRIPRA’s renewal persists in 2020.
+This presents challenges for some buyers, especially ones in high-profile industries, with large employee concentrations, or in some major cities.
+These employers are more likely to experience increased rates and premiums if uncertainty surrounding TRIPRA’s renewal persists in 2020.

-Ahead of the federal terrorism backstop’s expiration at the end of 2014, insurers attached endorsements to their policies, including NCCI endorsement WC000114, which stated in part that:
+In the past, insurers have attached endorsements to their policies, including NCCI endorsement WC000114, which states in part that:

-We expect some insurers to take similar action as TRIPRA’s 2020 expiration date looms.
-Others might take it a step further and set their policy expiration dates to coincide with TRIPRA’s expiration date.
+We expect some insurers to take similar action as TRIPRA’s expiration date looms.
+Others might take it a step further and set their policy expiration dates to coincide with the December 2020 expiration date.

-In view of the current situation, and as we await further legislative developments, it is imperative for insurance buyers to start the renewal process early — at least 120 days prior to the policy or program’s effective date.
+In view of the current situation, it is imperative for insurance buyers to start the renewal process early — at least 120 days prior to the policy or program’s effective date.
 Risk professionals should also work with insurance advisors to develop communication strategies and presentation tactics surrounding key risk exposures in a bid to provide insurers with a differentiated view of their organizations’ terrorism risk profiles.

-When discussing real estate plans — for example, consolidating multiple locations — employers should consider how increased employee numbers in fewer locations could affect workers’ compensation program pricing and capacity.
+When discussing real estate plans — for example, consolidating multiple locations within a city or closing satellite locations and relocating employees in major metropolitan areas — employers should consider how increased employee numbers in fewer locations could affect workers’ compensation program pricing and capacity.

 Before entering renewal negotiations, employers should make sure they have accurate and detailed information regarding their exposures and operations, and be prepared to provide this data to underwriters.
 Among other items, employers should present information about loss trends, safety programs, and risk management practices.

-It’s important to keep in mind that insurers are already asking questions about terrorism risks, and are expected to apply greater scrutiny amid uncertainty about TRIPRA’s future.
+It’s important to keep in mind that insurers are already asking questions about terrorism risks, and are expected to increasingly do so amid uncertainty about TRIPRA’s future.
 Employers facing aggregation issues should expect to be asked for even more detailed information regarding: